-Employees are entitled to accrue up to 4 weeks paid annual leave per annum based on a pro-rata basis according to the hours of paid service completed (excluding paid overtime).
+Employees are entitled to accrue up to 4 weeks paid annual leave per annum based on a pro-rata basis according to the hours of paid service completed.
+Annual leave does not accrue on over-time.
+Permanent staff are allocated their leave as per their contract.